vic-ma/website/content/posts/2025-05-15-introduction/index.md

 ## Crossword construction

 Constructing a crossword puzzle is tricky.
 Constructing a *good* crossword puzzle is even trickier.
-The main difficulty lies in finding
+The main difficulty lies in finding words to fill all the rows and columns.
+Initially, it's quite easy, because the grid starts off completely empty; so you are not at all restricted in what words you pick.
+But as you add more and more words to the grid, it becomes harder and harder to fill in the remaining empty spots.
+That's because a remaining row, for example, will have a few of its cells already filled by the intersection columns.

-As if that wasn't enough, there are many other things to take into account.
-For example:
+Now, all that is just to make a ... but for a good one...

 * Are the words interesting?
 * Are there any words that are so uncommon as to feel unfair?
 * Does the puzzle have a good variety of parts of speech?